 May 20, 2013

-Your boat engine is an especially iffy part,
+Your boat engine is an especially iffy part

-and you might not think that it requires cleaning and care, but it does.
+You might not think that it requires cleaning and care, but it does.
 Good boat-keeping means ensuring that each and every part of your boat is properly cared for.

 When it comes to cleaning your boat engine, you don’t need to be an expert boat mechanic to pull off the job properly.
 Here’s what you can do to maintain your boat on your own: